yogendra-j/yogendra-j.github.io/_posts/2023-08-13-Finding Nearby Locations Fast- A Geohashing Guide with Python.md

 date: 2023-08-13 00:00:00 +0530
 categories: [system-design, python]
 tags: [geohash, proximity, location]     # TAG names should always be lowercase
+description: The efficient way to find all items near a given location(lat, long) using python.
 ---

 ## Problem statement: